jhvozdovich/To-Do-List-1/README.md

 2. Open the downloaded directory in a text editor of your choice.
   (VSCode, Atom, etc.)
 3. To install the REPL dotnet script, run dotnet tool install -g dotnet-script in your terminal.
-4. Run the program with the command dotnet build.
+4. Run the program with the commands dotnet restore, dotnet build, and dotnet run.

 ## Known Bugs